ChrisKneller/compounds-showcase/README.md

 The below have been tested and successfully run on Ubuntu20.04, MacOS Catalina (10.15.7) and Windows 10 at the time of writing.

+NB: Cloning instructions are set to clone over SSH.
+If that doesn't work for you, try cloning over https.
+If you have any issues, please contact me at christian.kneller@gmail.com.

 ---

 ## Option 1: Automatic installation and running (Linux/MacOS)